r-lib/devtools/cran-comments.md

 There were 2 NOTEs:

 * checking dependencies in R code ...
 NOTE
-  Namespace in Imports field not imported from: ‘memoise’ All declared Imports should be used.

-  memoise is a build-time dependency.

   'library' or 'require' call to ‘testthat’ in package code.

   devtools::test() calls library(testthat) because testthat must be